 Talking about your sports-fan blues with a friend will help you to process the disappointment that you’re feeling.
 If your friend is also a fan, perhaps he/she is having some of the same feelings.
 It can help just to know that people care (and they do) and to be reminded that you’re not alone.

 The good news about sports-related blues / depression is that it has a short ‘half life’.
 In most cases, it only lasts a few days (for many, symptoms are not severe enough, or last long enough to be technically considered a true depressive disorder).
-However, if it’s been a few days and you haven’t feeling any better, or if your symptoms are so severe that they’re effecting your sleep, work, or relationships, or if you’d just like to consult with a professional, you can find professional therapists at http://thriveworks.com/find-a-counselor.
+However, if it’s been a few days and you haven’t feeling any better, or if your symptoms are so severe that they’re effecting your sleep, work, or relationships, consider finding professional counseling help.